173TECH/sayn/README.md

 #

-SAYN is a data-modelling and processing framework for automating Python and SQL tasks.
-It enables analytics teams to build robust data infrastructures in minutes.

- *Status: SAYN currently supports UNIX operating systems (macOS, Linux).*
+SAYN is a modern data processing and modelling framework.
+Users define tasks (incl.
+Python, automated SQL transformations and more) and their relationships, SAYN takes care of the rest.
+It is designed for simplicity, flexibility and centralisation in order to bring significant efficiency gains to the data engineering workflow.

 ## Use Cases

-SAYN can be used for multiple purposes across the analytics workflow:
+SAYN can be used for multiple purposes across the data engineering and analytics workflows:

 * Data extraction: complement tools such as Fivetran or Stitch with customised extraction processes.
-* Data modelling: transform raw data in your data warehouse.
+* Data modelling: transform raw data in your data warehouse (e.g. aggregate activity or sessions, calculate marketing campaign ROI, etc.).
 * Data science: integrate and execute data science models.

 ## Key Features

 SAYN has the following key features:

-* YAML based creation of [DAGs](https://173tech.github.io/sayn/dags/) (Direct Acyclic Graph).
-This means all analysts, including non Python proficient ones, can contribute to building ETL processes.
+* YAML based DAG (Direct Acyclic Graph) creation.
+This means all analysts, including non Python proficient ones, can easily add tasks to ETL processes with SAYN.
-* [SQL SELECT statements](https://173tech.github.io/sayn/tasks/autosql/): turn your queries into managed tables and views automatically.
+* [Automated SQL transformations](https://173tech.github.io/sayn/tasks/autosql/): write your SELECT statement.
+SAYN turns it into a table/view and manages everything for you.
 * [Jinja parameters](https://173tech.github.io/sayn/parameters/): switch easily between development and product environment and other tricks with Jinja templating.
 * [Python tasks](https://173tech.github.io/sayn/tasks/python/): use Python scripts to complement your extraction and loading layer and build data science models.
 * Multiple [databases](https://173tech.github.io/sayn/databases/overview/) supported.